mitchell-johnstone/SF/EMIT/ch1.md

 > There's time enough to begin, if only you tried.

-## Version 1 (WIP)

-Three hands pressed into the emission docks; two more held Memori pens against their tablets, writing or about to be; the last absorbed a pistol's recoil as the shot enveloped the room.
-This has all happened before.
-This will happen again.

-The grip on the gun loosens as the holder realizes the tool he has, tightens when he questions his own intentions from just a second ago.
-He switches to a more comfortable grip with both hands, aim still locked on the victim.
-Head swivels to scan behind him.

-The bullet misses and embeds into wall panel.
-The victim's eyes snap-focus to the muzzle flare, follows as the barrel lands squarely at his chest, shuts hard in anticipation.
-The delay catches him off guard.
-Day-old sweat renewed, he opens his eyes and slowly raises his hands, and the pen clatters across the table, tip trailing black loops along the notepads.

-The bystander's hands have gripped onto the edge of the console.
-A pained expression washes over his face.
-Shaking limbs reconcile years of history in moments; multiple lives flash before their eyes.

-Misunderstanding eyes and disregarding ears feed uncomprehending minds until someone - finally - begins to speak.

-"Great fucking shot.
-Next time, take out the window while you're at it." chides the bystander.
-"I didn't...
-I..."
-Then, as the gunmap swivels, he decides "Fine.
-Probably couldn't have been worth a damn anyways".
-"Wait wait WAI-".

-Glass implodes.
-Air floods out.
-Bodies freeze.

-A written note to self.
-A hand slams against the panel.

--- EMIT --

-## Version 2 (attempt at something new)

 Transitioning back to a dimension outside of humanity's control, time flowed through the empty husks as they began to realize their conciousnesses.
 It took a moment to even begin; to go from emptiness complete to information overwhelming broke many a mind - even those practiced in it.
 It helped to focus, narrow, constrict to one fact at a time:
   - The urge and repression of a behavioral tick.
   - The ticking of a watch's third hand.
   - The handling of the cold metal gun.

 Each waking mind came to the last focal point in its own fashion.
-The first mind regarded the object as a weapon, a way to harm and stop directed at their self.
+The first mind regarded the object as a weapon, a way to harm and stop, directed at their self.
 The second mind felt it's familiar form and stayed the set course, believing in a purpose unknown but obviously intended.
 The last and third mind marked it as irrelevent, as the gun would not - could not - change what is.
 All were wrong.

 Only breath, time, and the final reverberations of the gunshot's echo moved throughout the room.
 The rest was frozen in a state of worry, confidence, or nescience.
 Silence blanketted and settled in, content in it's mortal expectation.
 After too long, it died; "How about some introductions?" ventured the ignorant.